yiyunliu/DCOI/ARTIFACT-README.md

 ```
 Again, you need to type `dcoi` for the password.

+Note: If `ssh` complains about mismatching host fingerprint, it's
+likely that you have previously launched and `ssh`'ed into a VM or
+container that uses the same port `127.0.0.1:5557`.
+To resolve the
+issue, simply remove the relevant entries from your
+`~/.ssh/known_hosts` file (or back them up and recover them if they
+turn out to be important).

 You can also copy files to and from the host using scp.
 ```
 $ scp -P 5557 dcoi@localhost:somefile .
 ```

-If you only interact with the VM through `ssh`, you can right click
+If you only interact with the VM through `ssh` (rather than the GUI
+window created by VirtualBox), you can right click your VM entry in
-and choose the option to launch the VM in headless mode.
+VirtualBox and choose the option to launch the VM in headless mode.

 ### Shutdown